ChenglongMa/zoplicate/README.md

 # Install

+1. Download `.xpi` file according to the version of Zotero you are using.
-1. Go to the [release page](https://github.com/ChenglongMa/zoplicate/releases) to download [the latest `.xpi` file](https://github.com/ChenglongMa/zoplicate/releases/latest/download/zoplicate.xpi).
+   - **For Zotero 7**: Visit the [release page](https://github.com/ChenglongMa/zoplicate/releases/latest) and download [the latest `.xpi` file](https://github.com/ChenglongMa/zoplicate/releases/latest/download/zoplicate.xpi).
+   - **For Zotero 6**: Visit the [release page](https://github.com/ChenglongMa/zoplicate/releases/tag/zotero6) and download [the `.xpi` file for Zotero 6](https://github.com/ChenglongMa/zoplicate/releases/download/zotero6/zoplicate.xpi).
    - If you are using FireFox, right-click on the link of the XPI file and select "Save As...".
 2. Then, in Zotero, click `Tools` -> `Add-ons` and drag the `.xpi` onto the Add-ons window.
    See [how to install a Zotero addon](https://www.zotero.org/support/plugins).

-Note: The latest version is only supported for Zotero 7.

 # Usage